Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Convergence and Variance

-where the expectation $\mathbb{E}_{\bbh,\bbn}[\cdot]$ is w.r.t. $\bbh$ and $\bbn$.
-The standard method to solve problem \eqref{eq:stochasticOptimization} is the SGD, which approximates the true gradient with the gradient of some random sample and leverages the latter to update model parameters -- see Algorithm \ref{alg:SGD}.
-Theorem \ref{thm:equivalence} relates the proposed training procedure to this stochastic optimization problem \eqref{eq:stochasticOptimization}. \begin{theorem} Performing the proposed training procedure on the AirGNN model [Alg. \ref{alg:trainingProcedure}] is equivalent to running SGD on the stochastic optimization problem \eqref{eq:stochasticOptimization} [Alg. \ref{alg:SGD}]. \end{theorem} \begin{proof} See Appendix A. \end{proof} Theorem \ref{thm:equivalence} provides interpretations for the proposed training procedure, i.e., its goal is to search the solution of the stochastic optimization problem \eqref{eq:stochasticOptimization}.
-Moreover, the result indicates that we can show the convergence of the proposed training procedure by proving that of the SGD on problem \eqref{eq:stochasticOptimization}.
-Since AirGNN is a nonlinear parameterization, problem \eqref{eq:stochasticOptimization} is typically non-convex.
+where the expectation $\mathbb{E}_{\rho, \bbn}[\cdot]$ in \eqref{eq:stochasticOptimization} is w.r.t. the randomness of the transmission truncation probability $1-\rho$ and the noise $\bbn$ [cf. \eqref{eq:powerscalar}-\eqref{eq:outageprobability}], and $\mathbb{E}_{\bbh, \bbn}[\cdot]$ in \eqref{eq:stochasticOptimization1} is w.r.t. the randomness of the CSI $\bbh$ and the noise $\bbn$ [cf. \eqref{eq:communicationChannel1}].
+Problems \eqref{eq:stochasticOptimization} and \eqref{eq:stochasticOptimization1} differ from traditional stochastic optimization problems in that they consider the communication randomness as the problem stochasticity not only the data distribution.
+The standard method to solve these problems is the SGD, which approximates the true gradient with the gradient of some random sample and leverages the latter to update model parameters -- see Algorithm \ref{alg:SGD}.
+The following theorem relates the proposed training procedures in Section \ref{subsec:trainingwCSI} and Section \ref{sec:AirGNNNoCSI} to the stochastic optimization problems \eqref{eq:stochasticOptimization} and \eqref{eq:stochasticOptimization1}. \begin{theorem} Performing the proposed training procedure on the AirGNN model [Algorithm \ref{alg:trainingProcedurewithCSI} or Algorithm \ref{alg:trainingProcedurewithoutCSI}] is equivalent to running the corresponding SGD on the stochastic optimization problem \eqref{eq:stochasticOptimization} or \eqref{eq:stochasticOptimization1} [Algorithm \ref{alg:SGD}]. \end{theorem} \begin{proof} See Appendix \ref{Proof:Theorem3}. \end{proof} Theorem \ref{thm:equivalence} provides interpretations for the proposed training procedure, i.e., its goal is to search the solution of the associated stochastic optimization problem \eqref{eq:stochasticOptimization} or \eqref{eq:stochasticOptimization1} depending on the incorporated randomness during training.
+Moreover, the result indicates that we can show the convergence of the proposed training procedures by proving the convergence of the SGD on problems \eqref{eq:stochasticOptimization} and \eqref{eq:stochasticOptimization1}.
+Since AirGNN is a nonlinear parameterization, these problems are typically non-convex.
 This motivates us to consider the convergence criterion as the gradient norm $\| \nabla_\ccalA \bar{\ccalL}(\ccalA) \|^2_2$, which is commonly used to quantify the first-order stationarity in the non-convex setting.
 To proceed, we need the following assumptions.